 These lesions appear as a densely calcified mass in the nasal cavity, with displacement and expansion or destruction of the adjacent bony landmarks.

-Some of the remote complications include perforation of the hard palate bony destruction, and expansion of the stone into the maxillary sinus, facial tetanus, or septal perforation.
+Some of the remote complications include perforation of the hard palate, bony destruction, erosion of the stone into the maxillary sinus, facial spasms, or septal perforation.

 History and etymology

 The first published report of a calcified foreign body in the nose appeared in 1654, in which Bartholini described a stone-hard foreign body that had grown around a cherry stone.
 The term rhinolith was first coined in 1845 to describe a partially or completely encrusted foreign body in the nose.

 - 1. Eweiss A, Al ansari A, Hassab M. Inverted papilloma involving the frontal sinus: a management plan.
 Eur Arch Otorhinolaryngol.
 2009;266 (12): 1895-901. doi:10.1007/s00405-009-1021-9 - Pubmed citation